 - In a large saucepan, stir and cook ground beef and onion over medium heat until browned and onions have softened.
 Drain any juices released.

-- Add the Italian seasoning, garlic, salt and pepper and cook 1 minute.
+- Add the Italian seasoning, garlic, salt, red chili flakes and pepper and cook 1 minute.

 - Add the pasta sauce and cook, stirring occasionally, over medium heat, for 5 minutes.
 Set aside.